Greece votes in referendum with future in euro in doubt

 Eleven years ago, in the early morning of July 5, 2004, Greeks poured into the streets, united in celebration of their country's victory in the European Cup soccer tournament.
 Today, Greece is divided -- and scared -- as rarely before.

 "There is an atmosphere of fear.
-You can just feel it," said Sarafianos Giorgos, a 60-year-old teacher in Athens, who says he will vote in favour of the creditors' proposals.
+You can just feel it," said Sarafianos Giorgos, a 60-year-old teacher in Athens, who says he will vote in favor of the creditors' proposals.

 Polls open at 7 a.m. local (0400 GMT) and shut at 7 p.m, with the first official projection of the result expected at 9 p.m.